 In addition, ACLJ has requested the transcripts for all interviews of FBI employees conducted by the OSC regarding Comey’s investigation into Secretary Clinton.

 As we fight to defeat the Deep State in court, we urgently need your Tax-Deductible support.
-Have your gift DOUBLED to stop the lawlessness.
-Have your gift doubled through our Matching Challenge.
+Donate to stop the lies and lawlessness now.

 Your American Center for Law and Justice has uncovered a disturbing Deep State plot to undermine President Trump hastily initiated just weeks before he took office.
 Today on the broadcast we discussed documents our lawsuits filed under the Freedom of Information Act (FOIA) uncovered, showing that...

 The American Center for Law and Justice (ACLJ) obtained records that show that the Office of the Director of National Intelligence (ODNI), under Director James Clapper, was eager and actively pushing to get its new procedures in place increasing access to raw signal intelligence before the...